How to Improve Female Fertility: 5 Fertility-Promoting Habits for Women with PCOS

 What’s PCOS got to do with infertility?

-Hormonal imbalances (high levels of androgens – commonly called “male” hormones, such as testosterone – and high levels of lutenizing hormone (LH)) are found to be present in many people with PCOS.
+Hormonal imbalances (high levels of androgens – commonly called “male” hormones, such as testosterone – and high levels of lutenizing hormone (LH)) are found to be present in many women with PCOS.
 Androgens and LH are key players in stimulating ovulation – the process which enables a mature follicle to be released by the ovaries ready for fertilisation if it comes into contact with sperm.
 However, if LH and androgen levels are too high, this can disrupt ovulation.
 And if ovulation doesn’t occur, neither can pregnancy.

 If you’re experiencing fertility difficulties as a symptom of PCOS, talk to your GP about treatment options available to you to help you conceive.
 In the meantime, here are 5 fertility-promoting lifestyle changes to give you the best chance of falling pregnant.